ivangfr/springboot-aws-localstack-dynamodb-lambda-sns-sqs/README.md

 ## Package dynamodb-lambda-function jar

-- In a terminal, make sure you inside `springboot-aws-localstack-dynamodb-lambda-sns-sqs` root folder.
+- In a terminal, make sure you inside `springboot-aws-localstack-dynamodb-lambda-sns-sqs` root folder

 - Run the following script
   ```
   ./package-dynamodb-lambda-function-jar.sh
   ```
-  When the `Maven` packaging finishes, the jar file generated in `dynamodb-lambda-function/target` folder is copied to `dynamodb-lambda-function/shared` folder
+  When `Maven` packaging finishes, the jar file generated in `dynamodb-lambda-function/target` folder is copied to `dynamodb-lambda-function/shared` folder

 ## Start and Initialize LocalStack